 Cost of participating is $20 per person.
 Each paid participant can submit their scores and board to be eligible for a prize.
 Participation is open to anyone and there is no limit to the number of participants – so share this information and encourage your friends and family to also play!

 We’re excited to have you join us for this competition and are looking forward to wonderful game nights from the comfort of our own homes.
 Click here to donate or register for the tournament.

 Save the date for VEP’s sixth annual Tutor Summit, which will be held virtually on Saturday, April 17 from 9:00 am to 11:30 am.
 Invitations and a registration link will be sent to tutors via email by the end of March.

 Virtual Tutor Training Workshop

-VEP’s next Tutor Training Workshop will be held virtually on January 25, 27, & 28 at 6 pm each evening via Zoom.
+VEP’s next Tutor Training Workshop will be held virtually on June 7, 10, and 15 via Zoom.
 Change Someone’s Life and See How it Changes Yours.
-Online registration will be available in late December (approximately one month in advance.
+Online registration will be available approximately one month in advance.
 Please invite friends and colleagues to be part of the VEP experience and help one of the over 100 adults waiting for a tutor.

 **If you would like to contribute a topic or article for an upcoming issue, please email firstname.lastname@example.org with the subject line “IOW.”